Medwave

 Your denial rate is the percentage of claims that payers reject after submission.
 The industry benchmark is under 5%.
 If you’re above that, you’re losing revenue on claims that you should have been paid for, and you’re spending staff time on appeals that could have been avoided.

-Here’s the thing about denials that a lot of practices miss: the denial rate alone doesn’t tell you enough.
+Denial rate alone does not tell the complete story.
+The denial rate alone doesn’t tell you enough.
 You also need to know your denial overturn rate, which is how often your appeals actually result in payment.
-A practice with a 10% denial rate but a 90%t overturn rate is in a very different position than one with a 10% denial rate and a 40% overturn rate.
+A practice with a 10% denial rate but a 90% overturn rate is in a very different position than one with a 10% denial rate and a 40% overturn rate.
 Track both numbers together for a complete picture.

-If you only track one revenue cycle metric, make it this one.
+Net collection rate is the single most accurate measure of whether a practice is capturing the revenue it is entitled to collect.
 Your net collection rate tells you what percentage of the money you were actually entitled to collect, after contractual adjustments, you actually collected.
 The formula is: payments divided by charges minus contractual adjustments, expressed as a percentage.

 The benchmark is 95 to 98%.
 Anything below 95% means money is leaving your practice through write-offs, untimely claim submissions, or patient balances that never got collected.
 The gap between what you should have collected and what you actually collected is real revenue that’s gone for good.